LiveRamp/mockrdd/README.md

 Conventionally, you'd include a main method to hook the RDD up to product sources and sinks.
-Further, the testing would be included in a separate file and use the module `unitetest` for defining test cases.
+Further, the testing would be included in a separate file and use the module `unittest` for defining test cases.

 See the docstring of `mockrdd.MockRDD` for more information.